 June 2022: Feature releases & highlights

-The June release addresses two important areas:
+The June release addresses two essential areas:

 Here is a live picture from my desktop, edge installer running left, and application observability UI to the right.
 Fun!